KRFOSS/kali-docs/installation/dual-boot-kali-with-mac/index.md

 ---

 {{% notice info %}}
 IMPORTANT!
-Newer Mac hardware do not run Linux well, or at all.<br />
+Newer Mac hardware (e.g. T2 chips) do not run Linux well, or at all.
+This is true for [Linux in general](https://github.com/Dunedan/mbp-2016-linux/), not just Kali Linux.<br />
 The model & year of the device will determine how successful your experience will be.<br />
 {{% /notice %}}